openshift/installer/docs/dev/libvirt-howto.md

 sudo firewall-cmd --zone=FedoraWorkstation --list-sources
 ```

-NOTE: When the firewall rules are no longer needed, `sudo firewalld-cmd --reload`
+NOTE: When the firewall rules are no longer needed, `sudo firewall-cmd --reload`
 will remove the changes made as they were not permanently added.
 For persistence,
 add `--permanent` to the `firewall-cmd` commands and run them a second time.